survivejs/webpack-book/manuscript/01_introduction.md

 ## How is This Book Organized?

 The book has been split up into smaller parts each of which discusses a specific topic in greater detail.
 First you will develop a basic configuration that's then expanded to work with a variety of formats and different styling approaches.
 After that we'll discuss build related concerns and techniques while developing the configuration further.
-Finally we'll discuss a variety of advanced techniques while learning more about npm packages.
+Finally, we'll discuss a variety of advanced techniques while learning more about npm packages.

 ## Who is This Book for?